kosciej/rustyHPSDR/README.md

 You will need to install Rust and Cargo.
 See [Rust install](https://www.rust-lang.org/tools/install) for information on istalling Rust and Cargo.

+When the application is run it will discovery all the HPSDR compatable deives on the nework interfaces.

 <img src="https://github.com/g0orx/rustyHPSDR/blob/main/images/discovery.png">

+When a device is selected and Start is pressed you may see the following popup window.
+You can either just leave it and wait for the radio to start or click on Wait to make the popup window go away.
+I am working on fixing this ...

 <img src="https://github.com/g0orx/rustyHPSDR/blob/main/images/wait.png">